sotpotatis/ssisrelateddiscordbot/README.md

 * Administrators can manage some features of the bot, like adding new clubs.

 > Note that all commands except administrative commands are made using slash commands.
-Administrative commands are called using text commands
+Administrative commands are called using text commands.

 #### Tech stack

-* Using nextcord, a fork of discord.py (which nowadays has been discontinued)
+* Using nextcord, a fork of discord.py.
+I started using this because it supported slash commands and because discord.py got discontinued, but it has since then been reborn.
+Once it gets stable slash command support, this project should switch over to it as soon as possible.

 ### Setup

-> Note: this section has to be improved with more details.

 * Run `setup_script.sh`
-* Edit the configurations files as needed in `data/`
+* Edit the configurations files as needed in `data/`:
+  * Edit `clubs.json` to add information about clubs
+  * Edit `predefined_message.json` to change any of the predefined messages
+  * Edit `roles.json` to change the IDs for admin roles.
+* If desired, you can set up some tracking so you get notifications in case the bot goes down.
+If so, set the environment variable `HEALTHCHECKS_PING_URL` to a URL you get when creating a [Healthchecks](https://healthchecks.io) check.
+The default ping frequency is every two minutes, but you can change it if you wish by setting the environment variable `HEALTHCHECKS_PING_FREQ` environment variable.
+This value is in minutes.